shsagir/play-area-sync/README.md

 # set a warning that this article is outdated, no matter the date
 deprecated: 1

 # show that this is work in progress
 workInProgress: yes

-# Under which headline the content will be shown on home
+# Set under which headline the content will be shown on home
 # (use underscore instead of space)
 group: Extending_fortrabbit

-# don't show in list on homepage ()
+# don't show in list on homepage
 dontList: true

 # do not include in search, don't show in search results